ollypettyfer/api-project/README.md

 ## MVP:

 - A list of news articles for 3 cities around the world using a news API.
-- A desciption of the weather in each of the 3 cities using a weather API.
+- A description of the weather in each of the 3 cities using a weather API.
-- Produce an image as a background to houses the news and weather components above from a image API.
+- Produce an image as a background to house the news and weather components above from an image API.

-## Extra's:
+## Extras:

 - Search bar for cities or countries around the world.
 - An icon that changes depending on the weather description.
 - Add a time indicator for the city location.

-Our end goal would be to able to access all of the 500 cities and 7 contries held on the news api database.
-A user could imput their current location and our app would bring back the relivant data for that location.
+Our end goal would be to be able to access all of the 500 cities and 7 countries held on the news API database.
+A user could input their current location and our app would bring back the relevant data for that location.

 ## Running the app